 - Warren E. Burger ’31—one of only seventeen people to have served as chief justice of the United States—is a graduate of Mitchell Hamline.

-- Ten of 19 Minnesota Court of Appeals judges are Mitchell Hamline graduates.
+- Eleven of 19 Minnesota Court of Appeals judges are Mitchell Hamline graduates.

 - With an alumni network that’s a powerhouse in the Upper Midwest legal community, Mitchell Hamline has more Super Lawyers in Minnesota than any other law school.

 - More than half of Minnesota’s district court judges are Mitchell Hamline alumni.

 - More than half of Minnesota’s county attorneys are Mitchell Hamline alumni.

 - Mitchell Hamline alumni led the Ramsey County Bar Association for 10 consecutive years (2006-2016).